 This is the amazing, true story of a boy from Malawi who invented a windmill to save his family's farm and village during a horrible drought.
 His ingenuity and creativity are still impacting the village today!

 Check it out: The Boy Who Harnessed the Wind

 22. Booked by Kwame Alexander

-Nick is a soccer fanatic who's love of soccer can't quite cover the struggles he experiences off the field.
+Nick is a soccer fanatic whose love of soccer can't quite cover the struggles he experiences off the field.
 Nick faces family problems, bullies, and crushes, thankfully with help from his friend Coby and a rapping librarian called The Mac.

 Check it out: Booked